chrissarmstrong/seeking-manifold/content/Experiment Ideas/The Vision System.md

 - Are eye saccades somehow critical to allow recognition of parts and assembling them into a whole?
 - Are eye saccades somehow key to the learning process in the visual system?
 For example, do they provide a contrastive signal to the system (for example, as discussed in [the CLAPP paper](https://arxiv.org/abs/2010.08262) by Illing et al.)?
 Do they afford some sort of attentional or energy efficiency?
 - How does [visual 'crowding'](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2772078/) fit into the picture?
 This effect seems like a shortcoming or side effect of our vision system, but is it important in some way?
-- Could eye motion may play into the concept of 'fast weights' in a system?
+- Could eye motion play into the concept of 'fast weights' in a system?
 Hinton touched on fast weights briefly at the end of his [Turing Award acceptance speech](https://www.youtube.com/live/VsnQf7exv5I?si=qziCSCKyerZ3JNNW&t=2375) (though his focus there was not vision-related).

 All of this to say: it seems like there is an entire research program out there for a group that wants to undertake it!
-I've started to [[CIFAR for Video (Towards Simulated Environments for Self-Supervised Learning)|dabble just a bit]].
+I've started to [[CIFAR for Video|dabble just a bit]].

 [^1]: [Insights from the Brain](https://www.insightsfromthebrain.com/), by Matthieu Thiboust, is a great place to start